 Why I Became a Therapist

-A long-standing interest in cross-cultural psychology drives and informs my work.
-Growing up in Brooklyn, from an early age I was intensely curious about other cultures near me and how they differed from my own.
-A creative, sensitive, curious, and introspective child, I was drawn to the performing arts from a young age and spent years training pre-professionally in ballet.
+Growing up in South Brooklyn, I was surrounded by the sounds of Mandarin, Russian, Korean, Cantonese, Yiddish, Italian, Spanish and Arabic; from an early age I was fascinated by other cultures and curious about how they differed from my own.
+A creative, sensitive and introspective child, I was drawn to the performing arts and spent years studying piano and training pre-professionally in ballet.

 While an undergraduate at Columbia University, I chose to study both Psychology and Anthropology, as I felt that the two disciplines were inseparable; I believe that we cannot truly understand a person’s habits, choices, and patterns of thinking unless we understand where they are situated.
 A chance encounter with an explosion near Grand Central Station during this time helped me understand the impact of trauma first-hand and sent me down the path of seeking to understand how to heal it as a result.

 I view this work as a vocation and believe in keeping therapy accessible.
 I thrive when getting to the root of an issue and assisting clients to see themselves and others differently; to me, good therapy is both an art and a science.
+While my orientation is primarily integrative, I believe that the most powerful component of a therapist and client relationship is goodness of fit.
 My goal and purpose is to assist in shifting thought patterns that are not helpful and to provide hope and a new outlook to my clients.

 My Background

-As a second-generation New York City native and the product of a mixed Puerto Rican and Italian American household, I possess a unique level of cultural understanding.
+As a second-generation New York City native, with grandparents born in Argentina, Puerto Rico, and Italy, I possess a unique level of cultural understanding.
 While I grew up in Brooklyn, most of my childhood summers were spent in rural northwestern Puerto Rico, where I was immersed in a way of life that was rich in wisdom and tradition and intimately connected to the rhythms and cycles of nature.

-Outside of my work as a therapist I enjoy practicing ballet, singing in a choir, trying new cuisines and thrifting.
+Outside of my work as a therapist I enjoy practicing ballet, songwriting, experiencing other cultures, experimenting with new recipes, and thrifting.